Ludwig-van/hello-word/README.md

 # hello-word
-This is the a repository, first creating
+This is a repository, first creating